 In addition to the total data capture technique and format presented in this chapter, "Selected Measurement" methods are available to acquire less than 100 percent of bus data.
-Selected Measurement methods result in PCM formats conforming to Chapter 4 of this standard and fall outside the scope of this chapter.
+Selected Measurement methods result in PCM formats conforming to Chapter 4 and fall outside the scope of this chapter.